 - The number of women successfully placed as technology leaders is increasing, nonetheless.
 Our study shows women placed in top technology roles like CIO and CTO almost doubled from 9% to 17% of total placements in 2018.

 “The gender gap in functional technology roles is not closing as quickly as we might hope,” explains Caroline Sands, Head of the CIO and Technology Officers Executive Search Practice at Odgers Berndtson.

 “Although the most talented female technologists are now more likely to reach the top, in many specialist areas there won’t be gender parity until fundamental concerns of younger women over culture are addressed.”

 The Odgers Berndtson Leadership Mentoring Programme will focus on senior women in technology aiming for board and top executive roles.
-Holly Addison, who leads it, says: “Our aim is to further boost the numbers of senior women being placed in the most senior leadership roles across the sector where currently they are vastly underrepresented – particularly on boards.”

 Ms Addison, who now leads on Consumer Technology & Telco for Odgers Berndtson UK, has adapted the mentoring programme for women in technology after launching the first industry-wide mentoring scheme for women in hospitality and leisure last year.

 Odgers Berndtson has previously run successful mentoring for women in procurement, and we have developed a template, enabling our other industry Practices to provide similar support to women leaders, as in this case for technology.